 Creative Europe is the EU’s funding programme for providing support to the culture and audiovisual sectors.

-This call aims to support projects that will translate, publish, distribute and promote works of fiction.
+This action will support projects that will translate, publish, distribute and promote works of fiction.

 Translation, promotion and distribution of literary works of fiction as well as activities to help the sales of translation rights in Europe and beyond.

 The proposed activities should be grouped, in the application form part B, in coherent work packages (i.e. major sub-division of the project).
-Each work package must have a corresponding list of activities, deliverables, milestones and critical risks (see section 10 of the call document).
+Each work package must have a corresponding list of activities, deliverables, milestones and critical risks.

 The action will support around 40 projects, implemented either by a single entity (mono-beneficiary) or by a grouping of organisations (multi-beneficiary).